-Glass Casting is the process in which glass objects are cast by directing molten glass into a mould where it solidifies.
-The technique has been used since the Egyptian period.
-Modern cast glass is formed by a variety of processes such as fusing and kilncasting, or casting into sand, graphite or metal moulds.
+Glass casting is the process in which glass objects are created by directing molten glass into a mould to solidify.
+This ancient technique has many modern variations such as fusing and kiln-casting, or casting into sand, graphite, and metal moulds.

-- Billet Casting - Melting glass billet into a kiln washed mold and heating in a kiln until the glass flows and fills the mould.
-Once filled the glass is soaked and annealed to cool over the course of days.
+Melting glass billet into a kiln-washed mould and heating in a kiln until the glass flows and fills the mould.
+The glass is then soaked and annealed to cool over the course of days.

-- Lost Wax Casting - A pattern is made from wax and a refractory mould is formed around that wax.
-The wax is then melted out of the cavity and the cavity is filled with molten glass and annealed inside of a kiln.
+A pattern is made from wax and a refractory mould is formed around that wax.
+The wax is then melted out of the cavity allowing the cavity to be filled with molten glass which is annealed inside of a kiln.

-- Fused Sheet - Large slabs can be achieved with an even bubble pattern thru the process of fusing sheets together in a kiln.
-Sheets are stacked and fired until they have merged into one slab.
+Large slabs can be achieved with an even bubble pattern through the process of fusing stacked and fired sheets together in a kiln.

 FUSED GLASS SLABS

-As they are comprised of stacked glass sheets, our Fused Glass slabs are limited in size by the size of sheets we source art glass in.
+Our Fused Glass slabs are limited in size by the size of art glass sheets we source.
+Clear sheets are typically 40"× 80"× 6mm (1/4").

-Sheets are crystal clear.
-If color is desired we offer a spray-lacquer option, which is applied to the bottom surface.
-This can be opaque or transparent.
-Ask for color options.
+The sheets are crystal clear; if color is desired, we offer a spray-lacquer option which is applied to the bottom surface.
+The lacquer can be opaque or transparent, and color options are also available.

-Signature champagne bubbles throughout each piece.
-Typically there is a smooth or coarse refractory bottom surface texture, but this can be hand ground and polished away as an additional service.
+Champagne bubbles natural occur throughout the sheets.
+Typically, there is a smooth or coarse refractory bottom surface texture which can be hand-ground and polished away as an additional service.

 Standard textures on the bottom can be smooth paper, coarse paper, or polished.
-Sides must be polished due to the water-jet cutting process.
-Generally slabs are water jet cut to size.
-With water jetting, we must allow for minimum 1/2” all around to be cut off.
-This will add at least 1" of material to any specs to accommodate water jet needs.
+Sides must be polished due to the water-jet cutting process, and slabs are generally water-jet cut to size.
+With this process, we must allow for minimum 1/2" on all sides to be cut off.
+This will add at least 1" of material to any specs to accommodate.

-We can only offer billet-cast pieces up to 44”x86”.
+West Supply can only offer billet-cast pieces up to 44" × 86".
 The same rule applies for water jetting dimensions.
-The piece must fit within a 46”x88” slab with room to cut off 1" on either side.
+The piece must fit within a 46" × 88" slab with room to cut off 1" on either side.
 Thickness is generally limited more by process time than kiln dimension.